This is an oldie but cherished memory – enjoy!

 The holidays bring out the best and worst of all human characteristics.
-Art plays a big part of the memories we hold in our minds as we make our way through the season, and movies in particular have played a big part of our collective memory.
+Art plays a big part of the memories we hold in our minds as we make our way through the season, and movies, in particular, have played a big part in our collective memory.
 Although the movie industry is one of the most lucrative creative careers today, I am sure that as the directors, producers, and actors planned out these movies they were not just thinking about profit.
 These movies are now an important part of our popular culture.
 After thinking about which movies I return to year after year, I noticed they have something in common: a story based on hope and a happy ending.
 Here are 5 of my personal must-see movies for the holiday season:

 Trading Places: One of my favorites – a story of entitlement vs reality set during the Christmas holidays.
 Lots of very dark humor, such as when street hustler Billy Ray Valentine (Eddie Murphy) meets up with the Duke brothers who own a commodities trading company.
 They beat him around the head with their Wall Street Journal when he approaches them for a hand-out.
 Dan Ackroyd and Jamie Lee Curtis add to the team that turns the tables against the Duke Brothers, representing the moneyed elite.
 One of my favorite scenes is Dan Ackroyd stealing from the holiday buffet of his former employer dressed as a Santa, later pulling a smoked salmon out from inside his jacket and gnawing on it (and his beard) while riding home on the bus.
-Happy ending on an island vacation paradise rolling in money and eating sumptuous foods.
+A happy ending on an island vacation paradise rolling in money and eating sumptuous foods.

-White Christmas: Set in the early 1950’s, this is a period piece that continues to be a classic 60 years later.
+White Christmas: Set in the early 1950’s, this is a period piece that continues to be a classic over 60 years later.
 The setting is Vermont after WWII, and the nostalgia for the camaraderie of the war is spiced up with Irving Berlin’s music, choreography, and spectacular dance sets.
 And then there is the final scene where the snow is falling and Bing Crosby sings I’m Dreaming of a White Christmas and gives viewers the happy ending everyone was hoping for.

 Die Hard: Perhaps a strange choice for a holiday movie, but somehow setting the story of a terrorist attack in a high rise building on Christmas Eve brings everything about the holidays together.
-The terrorists show up as McClane, a NY detective comes to LA to reunite with his wife at her corporate Christmas party in the high rise.
+The terrorists show up as McClane, a NY detective comes to LA to reunite with his wife at her corporate Christmas party in her office high rise.
 Lots of scenes with good vs evil, and the cops are portrayed as the good guys.
-The happy ending is good guys win, McClane and wife are reunited and go home to celebrate Christmas day together with their children.
+The happy ending is that the good guys win, McClane and wife are reunited and go home to celebrate Christmas day together with their children.